Blog Banner SVG

 1. Bootstrapping (Self-Funding)

 Bootstrapping refers to using personal savings or resources to fund a startup.
 Founders maintain complete control over operations, decision-making, and the direction of the business.
-This method is often chosen when external funding is not available or desired at the early stages of a startup.
+They usually choose this method when they want to avoid external funding during the early stages.

 Pros: Full ownership and control, encourages discipline and resourcefulness.